AmanPatel18/Student-Record-Management-2.0/README.md

 # How to use?

 In order to use this web-application you need to have an application server as well as the database server, as some of the files of the app are coded in php with mysql, so just download a software which provides a local application server, database server like WAMP-Server or Xamp-Server.

-(Here we are using WAMP-Server).
+# Using WAMP-Server:-

-After installing the WAMP-Server in your system, go to the directory where WAMP is installed (usually in C drive) and head over to "C:\wamp64\www" and create a folder and name it anything you want for instance "SRM" and copy all the files that i have provided in my repository and paste in this folder that you just created.
+After installing the WAMP-Server in your system, go to the directory where WAMP is installed (usually in C drive) and head over to "C:\wamp64\www\" and create a folder and name it anything you want for instance "SRM" and copy all the files that i have provided in my repository and paste in this folder that you just created.

+# Using XAMP-Server:-
+After installing the XAMP-Server in your system, go to the directory where XAMP is installed (usually in C drive) and head over to "C:\xamp\htdocs\" and create a folder and name it anything you want for instance "SRM" and copy all the files that i have provided in my repository and paste in this folder that you just created.

-** Then open php-myadmin, go to databases and create a new database namely 'srm'.
+** Then open any browser and type localhost/phpmyadmin in the address bar, login and go to databases and create a new database namely 'srm'.
 Now click on import and select the database file namely, 'srm.sql' that i have provided in my repository.
-And click on 'Go Button' to execute the query.
+And click on 'Go' button to execute the query.
-Now your database will have two tables 'username' and 'student'. **
+Now your database will have two tables 'student' and 'user'. **

 Now, turn on the server in your system, and open any webbrowser and type "localhost/SRM/Login.php" just login or create an account and you are good to go.